Dickson

 The employment environment in Dickson shows above-average strength when compared nationally

 Dickson has a highly educated workforce with strong representation in professional services.
-The unemployment rate was 3.5% over the past year, with an estimated employment growth of 1.9%.
+The unemployment rate was 3.5% as of September 2025.
+Employment growth over the past year was estimated at 1.9%.

-Health care & social assistance had lower representation at 7.9%, compared to the regional average of 11.7%.
-There were 1.3 workers per resident in Dickson as of the Census, indicating it functions as an employment hub attracting workers from surrounding areas.
-Between September 2024 and September 2025, employment increased by 1.9% while labour force grew by 2.4%, causing the unemployment rate to rise by 0.5 percentage points in Dickson.
-In contrast, Australian Capital Territory saw employment rise by 1.4%, labour force grow by 1.2%, and unemployment fall by 0.2 percentage points over the same period.
-State-level data from 25-Nov-25 shows ACT employment grew by 1.19% year-on-year, with an unemployment rate of 4.5%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Dickson's employment mix indicates local employment should increase by 6.4% over five years and 13.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Health care & social assistance shows lower representation at 7.9% compared to the regional average of 11.7%.
+There were 1.3 workers for every resident in Dickson as at the Census, indicating it functions as an employment hub attracting workers from surrounding areas.
+Over the 12 months to September 2025, employment increased by 1.9% while labour force grew by 2.4%, causing the unemployment rate to rise by 0.5 percentage points.
+In contrast, ACT saw employment rise by 1.4%, labour force grow by 1.2%, and unemployment fall by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Dickson's employment should increase by 6.4% over five years and 13.0% over ten years, based on industry-specific projections applied to Dickson's employment mix.

 Frequently Asked Questions - Employment